-Allow Direct Sales Of Electric Vehicles - S.4977 (Harckham) / A.3779 (Fahy) bill removes the current cap (five) on the number of sellers of new electric vehicles (EVs) beyond traditional franchise auto dealers.
+Allow Direct Sales of Electric Vehicles - S.7767 (Harckham): This bill would require DMV to allow non-franchised sellers of new electric vehicles (EVs) to open additional sale locations if the sale of EVs from franchised dealers is lagging and it's found that NYS is not meeting sales EV targets.
 Now, companies that manufacture only EVs cannot sell them directly to New Yorkers at new retail locations.
 New Yorkers need to be able to purchase the electric vehicle of their choice and have access to all the auto manufacturers, not just those with existing dealerships.
-This measure is included in New York's final Climate Action Scoping Plan-
+New York's final Climate Action Scoping Plan includes the expansion of DMV retail certificate program beyond the current cap (five) on sellers.

 Establish A Clean Fuel Standard - S.1292 (Parker) / A.964 (Woerner): This bill would establish a carbon intensity standard for all transportation fuels.
 Entities must meet the standard by producing or purchasing low carbon fuels or credits, encouraging the gradual transition away from gasoline to EVs.
-New York's Final Climate Action Scoping Plan includes a similar measure
+New York's Final Climate Action Scoping Plan includes a similar measure.